 Here are some of the Crock Pots or Instant Pots to choose from:

-Can be done in a large pot or Dutch oven with a cooking time of 1.5 to 2 hours.
+Can be cooked in a large pot or Dutch oven with a cooking time of 1.5 to 2 hours.

 With this recipe I use a Slow Cooker, also called Crockpot, cooking on low for about 7 to 8 hours